kanthi/kanthi.in-blog/content/post/my-laptop-setup.md

 +++

 date = "2017-06-21T14:00:23+05:30"
-draft = false
+draft = true
 title = "My Linux Laptop Setup ( Hp-Elitebook + Elementary OS Loki ) "
 tags = [ "general","setup","elementary_os"]
 categories =["General","Setup","Elementary_OS"]

 +++

 ![](/img/my-linux-laptop-setup/0.png)

 ![](/img/my-linux-laptop-setup/1.png)

 After being in draft for years I am finally publishing this post updated to my current setup.

 I started writing this as a documentation of my setup for self, then its good to share onces experiences.

 Linux has always been my choice of OS at home from early days of my computer usage.

 Mandrake Linux was the only distro at that time known to me until I was introduce to Slackware, which has been my distro of Linux for many years.
 Until 2010 my pc setup was mostly windows/slackware dual-boot and windows at work place for obvious reasons.

 This changed when my friends started using MacBook Pro in year 2010, I couldn't resist myself and went on to install hackintosh on my PC.
 It took a lot of effort ...
 I mean I had to struggle with lot of iterations for drivers to make things work.
 Even though I was using iPhone already, this is my first Mac OS experience.
 The best thing was how my workflow improved with Mac OS.
 Though now and then stability was an issue with my Hackintosh.

 By the end of 2012, I got my new laptop HP EliteBook 2570p, suddenly I have a laptop with 16GB RAM, Intel Core i7 , dual SSD disk etc. I was determined to have best possible setup.
 First thing I did was to remove windows 7 on it completely.
 Initially I considered to go with Hackintosh, after some effort I opted out due to stability issues(Now a days I triple boot into WIN10/Linux one first SSD and Hackinstosh from second ssd on this laptop for my iPad sync).
 My primary OS is Linux (Elementary OS) unless I specifically need WIN or MacOS.

 ![](/img/my-linux-laptop-setup/about.png)

 At this time I started looking out for linux distros other than Ubuntu with good desktop environment and I stumbled upon [Elelementary OS](https://elementary.io/), I never looked back since them.
 If you look at what elementary team have achieved so far, its amazing .
 There is a saying that "Simplicity Is The Real Beauty" and Elementary OS exactly fits into that saying.

 [Elementary OS design](https://elementary.io/docs/human-interface-guidelines) philosophy is simple and elegant.
 Only thing I miss coming from Hackintosh is few apps (Sparrow,SourceTree,Evernote,Reeder etc) that i got used to over the period of using hackintosh.
 Eventually I have found decent/good alternatives, some in default apps of Elementary OS and some in electron based apps.

 Due to its simplicity I have been more productive too.
 I started with Luna --> Freya --> Loki and it just gets better with every release.
 The current Loki release of 0.4.1 is a massive one.

 I have done fresh install for every new release, with daily ppa enabled.
 This time I have decided to go without daily ppa for Lok1 0.4.1 .
 Also I have tried to use apps(gimp,darktable etc) from appcenter for most of them unlike earlier setups where I tried to use external ppa to get most latest releases of apps.

 Over the period of decade I have come to like and use many tools, I do not use everything on daily basis I just love to have them installed and configured to be used when needed.

 The following is the effort to document my setup.

 ![](/img/my-linux-laptop-setup/1.1.png)

 #### Update and Upgrade system